When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Heavy-Duty Welding Cart

-The increased load capacity is largely thanks to the rear rubber wheels set on casters that swivel 360 degrees and the enlarged rubber wheels with metal hubs for added durability.
+The high load capacity is supported by rear rubber wheels and front casters that swivel 360 degrees.
+The larger rear wheels feature metal hubs for added strength.

 Pros